sanger/baracoda/README.md

         pipenv shell

-1. Initialize the database and create required sequences (only needed when we change the config/settings.py):
+1. **OPTIONAL** To create a new database, and create required sequences:

         flask init-db

+1. Run migrations (if any):

+        alembic upgrade head

 1. Start the app: